ahotchkin/react-fitness-backend/dev-log.md

 Foods
 - [x] Add note to foods/new letting user know what information is required vs. what information is recommended

-User Info
-- [ ] Calculate macros based on food consumed during the day and display graphic
-- [ ] Calculate nutrients based on food consumed during the day and display graphics

 Dashboard
-- [ ] Display macro information for current day
+- [ ] Calculate macros based on food consumed during the day and display info
-- [ ] Display nutrient information for current day
+- [ ] Calculate nutrients based on food consumed during the day and display info

 Wednesday, 10/7
 - [ ] Remove any unnecessary associations